NathanPaillou/Sentinel_1_WV_SLC/README.md

 The most important files are:

- - WV_PROCESSING_Automatic.ipynb notebook: this file contains the function used to unzip data and create a calibrated stack of selected swath
+ - WV_PROCESSING_Automatic.ipynb notebook: this file contains the function used to unzip data and create a calibrated stack of the selected swath
  - the shapefiles in the Shapefiles repository: it allows to see, using Google Earth Engine for example, the location of available data every 6 month.
 A jupyter notebook for online visualisation is going to be created soon.